RNAS Culdrose (HMS Seahawk)

-Royal Naval Air Station Culdrose (RNAS Culdrose, also known as HMS Seahawk; ICAO: EGDR) is a Royal Navy airbase near Helston on the Lizard Peninsula of Cornwall UK, and is one of the largest helicopter bases in Europe.
-Its main role is serving the Fleet Air Arm's front line AgustaWestland Merlin helicopter squadrons.
+Royal Naval Air Station Culdrose (RNAS Culdrose, also known as HMS Seahawk; ICAO: EGDR) is a Royal Navy airbase located beside the town of Helston, situated on the Lizard Peninsula in southern Cornwall, England, United Kingdom.

+The airbase is one of the largest helicopter bases in Europe.
+This location serves as the primary operational center for the Merlin Helicopter Force, which constitutes the Royal Navy's fleet dedicated to anti-submarine warfare and is composed of two Fleet Air Arm front line AgustaWestland Merlin HMA2 helicopter squadrons: 814 Naval Air Squadron and 820 Naval Air Squadron.
+The former is typically associated with a Royal Navy frigate specialised in anti-submarine warfare, while the latter refers to the airborne unit tasked with safeguarding the carrier strike groups of HMS Queen Elizabeth and HMS Prince of Wales.
+Additionally, the airbase hosts 700X Naval Air Squadron, recognised as the Royal Navy's specialist unit for drone operations.

+The airbase also serves as an important training centre for the Fleet Air Arm.
+New Merlin HMA2 aircrew and engineers receive training at 824 Naval Air Squadron before they move on to one of the frontline squadrons of the Merlin Helicopter Force.
+It also serves as the base for 750 Naval Air Squadron, which is responsible for training Royal Navy Observers and Royal Air Force Weapon Systems Officers (WSOs).
+There is also a number of non-flying units at RNAS Culdrose including 1700 Naval Air Squadron which delivers engineering, aviation, and logistical assistance for operations and exercises globally, both at sea and on land.
+The airbase is equipped with a substantial Air Engineering Training School, which includes a dedicated Survival Equipment Section.
+Additionally, it houses the Royal Naval School of Flight Deck Operations, the institution responsible for training all personnel involved in aircraft handling.

 History

 1940–1999

 Admiralty surveyors first started preliminary surveys of land near Helston in 1942.
 RNAS Culdrose was built by John Laing & Son and commissioned as HMS Seahawk five years after these initial surveys.
 The station was originally designed to be a wartime airfield lasting about ten years.

 The initial plans were for Culdrose to serve as a Naval Fighting School, it soon developed other roles.
 These varied roles included such things as the trials of the Navy's first jets, training of airborne early warning crews and as a home base for carrier-based aircraft.
 Over the years the station's emphasis changed from fixed wing aircraft to rotary wing, although its main role remains largely the same.

 In 1958, HMS Seahawk was given the Freedom of the Borough of Helston, a parade thanking the town was set up in 1958 and is still happening; on 20 September 2018, the parade celebrated its 60th anniversary.

 From 1968 it was one of the designated locations for plan PYTHON, the plan for continuity of government in the event of nuclear war.